-With my current host, Hostgator, one of the things I like about them is the immediacy they handle my queries.
-Every support ticket I send is always responded within 24 hours, usually within 10 hours or less (sometimes even 1-2 hours).
-It seems they have support staff available 24×7 to respond to the tickets.
+One of the things I like about my current web host is the immediacy they handle my queries.
+Every support ticket I send is always responded to within 24 hours, sometimes in 1-2 hours.
+It seems that they have support staff available 24/7 to respond to the tickets.
 This is one of the reasons I have been with them for the past 1.5 years.
-For any issue at PE which doesn’t get resolved promptly, it costs me time (and money) that could be better invested into new projects.
+For any issue at PE which doesn’t get resolved promptly, it costs me time (and money) that could be better invested in new projects.
 That snowballs into big losses in the long run.

 Prompt service also shows you value your customers, you prioritize their needs, and you respect their time.
 I have been to shops and restaurants where I don’t get served even after waiting for some time, even after asking to be served.

-Case in point: A month ago I was shopping for LED lights (again for The Celes Show - I have indeed been making a lot of expenditures on equipment lately for the show!!).
-In one of the shops I entered, this shop keeper was busy chatting with some guy (not a customer), blatantly ignoring me for a good 10 minutes – all while I was standing right beside him, waiting to be attended with my enquiries.
+Case in point: A month ago I was shopping for LED lights (again for my video channel).
+In one of the shops I entered, this shopkeeper was busy chatting with some guy (not a customer), blatantly ignoring me for a good 10 minutes – all while I was standing right beside him, waiting to be attended to with my inquiries.

-When I finally tried to get his attention with a “Excuse me”, he ignored me – 5 times in a row – before he finally raised his palm to me, signaling he wasn’t going to serve me until he was done chatting.
-With these businesses, I never stay on there - I simply leave, because I know there are tons of businesses out there that offer better service, less wait time, and hence deserve my money.
+When I finally tried to get his attention with a “Excuse me”, he ignored me — five times in a row – before he finally raised his palm to me, signaling he wasn’t going to serve me until he was done chatting.
+With these businesses, I never stay on there — I simply leave, because I know there are tons of businesses out there that offer better service and less wait time, and hence deserve my money.

 So what does promptness entail?

 - Attending to your customers quickly when they have a request